plausible/website/dpa.md

 We minimize data collection in general.
 We measure only the most essential data points and nothing else.
 All the metrics we do collect fit on one single page.

 All of the data that we do track is kept fully secured, encrypted and hosted on renewable energy powered server in Germany.
 This ensures that all of the website data is being covered by the European Union’s strict laws on data privacy.
-Your visitor data never leaves the EU.
+Your visitor data never leaves the EU and EU-owned cloud infrastructure.
+For encryption, we use https in transit and the hashing process at rest.

 Plausible Analytics is fully open source software which means that our source code is available and accessible on GitHub so anyone can check it out and audit it.
 You can read it, inspect it and review it to understand how it works and to ensure it keeps the data private and secure.
 This gives you and everyone else full transparency on how we handle the website traffic data.
 It is this transparency and openness that means that open source products can be more trustworthy than proprietary and closed source products.